Skin Conditions Can Be Caused by Pet Allergies

-If you've tried grooming and bathing, but your pet is still suffering - it's time to make an appointment with our veterinarians at Animal Care Hospital of Clifton Park.
+If you've tried grooming and bathing, but your pet is still suffering - it's time to make an appointment with our veterinarians at Cornerstone Veterinary Hospital Of Clifton Park.
 We can help you determine the cause of your pet's itch and have considerable experience providing pet allergy care to patients with skin conditions.

 How We Diagnose Pet Allergies

 - Fungal culture

 - Prescription diet trials (if a food allergy is suspected)